What Are The Most Common Types of Car Accidents in Long Island?

 - Be cautious when maneuvering in areas with lots of parking but no lighting

-- Do not take your eyes off the road or both hands off the wheel
+- Avoid distractions and do not take your eyes off the road or both hands off the wheel

 - Never drive drowsy, drunk, or under the influence of medications or other substances